mucsci-students/2020fa-420-mike/USAGE.md

 		is for the type and the right one is for the name.
 Enter the new type and name into these text boxes then hit the "Save" button at the top of the class.

+	Editing Visibility of :
+		When in edit mode, click on the class cont

 	Deleting classes:
 		When in edit mode, click on the class you wish to delete.
 There will be a button marked with an 'X' to the left of the class name.
 Click on this button, and a pop up will appear asking